abourque72/blog/docs/_posts/2023-12-23-globschub.md

 ---
 layout: post
-title:  "Post 2: Research"
+title:  "Post 2: Current Research"
-date:   2022-12-22 09:31:22 -0600
+date:   2022-12-23 09:31:22 -0600
 categories: jekyll update
-permalink: /2023-12-22-2.html
+permalink: /2023-12-23.html
+katex: true
 ---

 In this post I'll talk about my current research project.

 I work with [Pramod Achar](https://www.math.lsu.edu/~pramod/){:target="_blank"}{:rel="noopener noreferrer"} (opens in new tab).
-Our goal is to give explicit models for so-called "global Schubert varieties" for $$GL_n$$.
+Our goal is to give explicit models for so-called "global Schubert varieties" for $GL_n$.
 Let me first give intuition for these words (I will try to write so that an undergraduate that has taken classes in group theory and topology can get some ideas), and then I'll talk specifics.

 # Intuition